 On March 2, 2020, the Company acquired MerchantPro Express LLC ("MerchantPro"), an independent sales organization that provides processing services, point-of-sale equipment and merchant cash advances to businesses across the United States.
 MerchantPro is included within the Acceptance segment and further expands the Company's merchant services business.
 On March 18, 2020, the Company acquired Bypass Mobile, LLC ("Bypass"), an independent software vendor and innovator in enterprise point-of-sale systems for sports and entertainment venues, food service management providers and national restaurant chains.
 Bypass is included within the Acceptance segment and further enhances the Company's ability to help businesses deliver seamless physical and digital customer experiences.
 On May 11, 2020, the Company acquired Inlet, LLC ("Inlet"), a provider of secure digital delivery solutions for enterprise and middle-market biller invoices and statements.
 Inlet is included within the Payments segment and further enhances the Company's digital bill payment strategy.
 The Company acquired these businesses for an aggregate purchase price of \$167 million, net of \$2 million of acquired cash, and including earn-out provisions estimated at a fair value of \$45 million (see Note 6).
-The purchase price allocations for these acquisitions resulted in software and customer intangible assets totaling approximately \$46 million, residual buyout intangible assets of approximately \$35 million, goodwill of approximately \$90 million, and net assumed liabilities of approximately \$4 million.
+The purchase price allocations for these acquisitions resulted in the recognition of identifiable intangible assets totaling \$81 million, goodwill of \$90 million, and net assumed liabilities of \$4 million.
 The purchase price allocation for the MerchantPro acquisition was finalized in the third quarter of 2020, and for the Bypass and Inlet acquisitions in the fourth quarter of 2020.
 Measurement period adjustments did not have a material impact on the consolidated statements of income.
 The goodwill recognized from these transactions, of which \$36 million is deductible for tax purposes, is primarily attributed to synergies and the anticipated value created by selling the Company's products and services to the acquired businesses' existing client base.

-The amounts allocated to identifiable intangible assets are as follows:
+The amounts allocated to identifiable intangible assets were as follows:

-(In millions) G ross Carrying Amount Weighted-Average Useful Life
+(In millions) Gross Carrying Amount Weighted-Average Useful Life

 Customer relationships \$ 32 14 years

 Residual buyouts 35 9 years

 Acquired software and technology 14 8 years

 Total \$ 81 11 years

-The results of operations for these acquired businesses have been included in the consolidated results of the Company from the dates of acquisition.
+The results of operations for these acquired businesses have been included in the consolidated results of the Company from the respective dates of acquisition.
 Pro forma information for these acquisitions is not provided because they did not have a material effect on the Company's consolidated results of operations.